dhirajthakre30/Titanic-Survival-prediction/README.md

 * 1 = Survived

 # Steps Involved
-1.Data Exploration
+1. Data Exploration
-Analyzing the dataset to understand its structure and check for missing or outlier values.
+* Analyzing the dataset to understand its structure and check for missing or outlier values.
-Visualizing relationships between features and the target variable (Survived).
+* Visualizing relationships between features and the target variable (Survived).
-Data Preprocessing
+* Data Preprocessing

-Handling missing values.
+2. Handling missing values.
-Encoding categorical features (e.g., Sex, Embarked).
+* Encoding categorical features (e.g., Sex, Embarked).
-Scaling and normalizing numerical features if necessary.
+* Scaling and normalizing numerical features if necessary.
-Model Selection
+* Model Selection

-Various machine learning models can be used for this problem, including:
+3. Various machine learning models can be used for this problem, including:
-Logistic Regression
+* Logistic Regression
-Decision Trees
+* Decision Trees
-Random Forests
+* Random Forests
-Support Vector Machines (SVM)
-k-Nearest Neighbors (k-NN)
-Model Evaluation
+* Model Evaluation

-Evaluate models based on accuracy, precision, recall, and F1-score.
+4. Evaluate models based on accuracy, precision, recall, and F1-score.
 Cross-validation techniques to ensure the model generalizes well.
 Hyperparameter Tuning

-Use techniques like Grid Search or Random Search to tune hyperparameters for better performance.
+5. Use techniques like Grid Search or Random Search to tune hyperparameters for better performance.
 Final Model

-Select the best-performing model and apply it to the test dataset to make predictions.
+6. Select the best-performing model and apply it to the test dataset to make predictions.

+7.